Cmatermedicalimageanalysis/HFBF-DualBranch/README.md

 The proposed framework introduces a dual-branch CNN architecture using
 **EfficientNet-B0** and **MobileNetV3-Large** to extract complementary multi-scale
-feature representations from histopathological images.
-A novel
-**Hierarchical Factorized Bilinear Fusion (HFBF)** module is employed to model
+feature representations from histopathological images. **Hierarchical Factorized Bilinear Fusion (HFBF)** module is employed to model
 higher-order cross-branch feature interactions.
 The fused representations are further
 enhanced using **Squeeze-and-Excitation (SE) attention** for discriminative
 channel-wise feature recalibration, followed by a regularized fully-connected classifier